 Green moray eels are often feared and mistaken for sea serpents.— National Aquarium

 Some types of morays are kept as pets in home aquariums.
 If you encounter moray eels in an aquarium tank or in the wild, don't assume that they'll be as friendly as the fish in the video above!
 The larger morays have strong jaws and sharp, rear-facing teeth, although some have flatter teeth that enable them to grind the shells of their prey.
 Morays can inflict a nasty wound if they decide to bite, which they may do in self defence.
 It's very interesting to see that the animal in the video appears to like being stroked, though.

 A Male Ribbon Eel

 Wool eels are famous for their strange and menacing face.
-They have a large, square head as well as thick lips, fleshy jowls and a bulging, bulbous forehead.
+They have a large, square head as well as thick lips, fleshy jowls, and a bulbous forehead.
 The lower jaw may protrude beyond the upper jaw.
 The enlarged head is most noticeable in males and may be massive.
 Despite their fierce appearance and their name, however, wolf eels are generally not aggressive towards humans.

 They've got faces only a mother could love.— Scott Reid from the Monterey Bay Aquarium

 - Wolf eels are orange-brown as juveniles but are grey or sometimes brown as adults.
 The skin often has spots of a darker colour, which may be outlined in a lighter colour.
 The scales are invisible.
 They are tiny and embedded in the skin.

 - Like true eels, wolf eels have long dorsal fins.
 They also have long anal fins, which are separate from the dorsal and caudal fins.
 They lack pelvic fins.
 Unlike true eels, wolf eels have a pectoral fin on each side of their body.